Bavard's duality theorem for mixed commutator length: Introduction

 \subsection{Acknowledgement}

 The authors thank Yuki Arano for discussions.
 The authors also thank Takumi Yokota for pointing out some typos in an earlier draft in this paper.
+The authors are grateful to the anonymous referee for insightful comments, which improve the present paper.
 The first author, the third author, and the fourth author are partially supported by JSPS KAKENHI Grant Number JP18J00765, 19K14536, 17H04822, respectively.